Knockback2003/alarmbox/README.md

         OFF   = Everything is ok

-* BLUE: Light = MQTT response / Webhook response on Alarm is ok OFF   = Everything is ok when no alarm / Alarm: You should check your liberys Flash = Alarm Message send succesfull (MQTT / IFTTT) (Flashes one Time)
+* BLUE: Light = MQTT response / Webhook response on Alarm is ok OFF   = Everything is ok when no alarm / Alarm: You should check your library Flash = Alarm Message sent successfully (MQTT / IFTTT) (Flashes one Time)

 ##### Night